shru0405/Login_App/README.md

     Update your React.js code to make API requests to your Python backend.

-11.Run your applications:
+11.Run the applications:

     Start your Flask backend by running:
     python app.py

-12.Start your React.js app by running:
+12.Start React.js app by running:

     npm start

-13.Access your app:
+13.Access the app:

     Open your web browser and navigate to http://localhost:3000 to see your React.js app in action.